matush-v/AllNightLong/README.md

   * modals for each event
     * Every time a user does not complete an event, add it to localstorage and adjust schedule
     * If completed, send feedback to server
+    * Modular code for modals
+    * change ".append" to ".text"
   * EC: yelling to get off Facebook, Twitter, etc.
     * Might have issues with privacy